norcams/docs-enduser/docs/ssh.rst

 There are a few caveats and limitations that you should be aware of when using creating and using SSH key pairs in NREC:

-* The dashboard does not support some modern SSH ciphers.
-This is why we're using RSA in the examples, it's good enough and we know it works.
-The CLI does not have this limitation.

 * An SSH key pair in NREC follows the user-project-region combination.
 This differs from most attributes that does not have